 - Credits which have taxes credited will be included and will subtract from your Recurly Sales Tax Payable Register.

-- Note that if you have a carryforward credit that is uninvoiced, it will sync to QuickBooks.
+If you have a carryforward credit (e.g. a credit from a downgrade) that is uninvoiced in Recurly, it will sync to QuickBooks.
 It is possible to delete this credit in Recurly.
 If you do so, the deletion will not carry over to QuickBooks.
 You will need to also delete this record manually within QuickBooks.

 As QuickBooks does not support revenue recognition functionality, we recommend that customers using QuickBooks Online should take advantage of Recurly Revenue Recognition.

 For users that use accrual-based accounting, we recommend that you set up Recurly products to sync to QuickBooks using a deferred revenue account.
 At the end of each month, we recommend making a journal entry to recognize revenue.

 Recurly provides the ability to see sync errors between Recurly and Quickbooks Online.
 These are meant to give merchants the peace of mind that all objects are synced between systems.

 However, it is not always realistic to expect that all objects will always be integrated between the two systems.
 There are a number of issues that can cause data to fail to sync.